madeindra/madeindra.github.io/_posts/2024-12-07-docker-argument-vs-variable-vs-secret.md

 ...
 ```

-Try to build above example and you will see that it uses `golang:1.23`
+Try to build the example above, and you will see that it uses `golang:1.23`
 ```bash
 docker build -t example:latest .
 ```